Enlightenment is the easiest thing in the world if you put others first – a deceptively tough ask.

 This book doesn’t claim to make you a better business leader – and it may not even make you a better Buddhist – but it does serve to underline how much we accept about modern life without questioning whether it truly makes us happy.

 “If you have patience and tolerance, your life will be rich, but they are not instantly easy concepts.
 That is why so often life is wobbly, like an old antique table.
 I used to have a very old British dining table, and whenever you went near it, it wobbled and creaked – you couldn’t rest anything on it for fear it would break.
 This is like life without patience and tolerance.”

-His Holiness the Gyalwang Drukpa, Everyday Enlightenment: Walking the Path to Happiness in the Modern World.
-London: Michael Joseph, 2012
+Everyday Enlightenment: Walking the Path to Happiness in the Modern World, by His Holiness the Gyalwang Drukpa

 Other books like Everyday Enlightenment